Mary Brancker: Death

-To celebrate the centenary of her birth, the independent conservation and wildlife society TZA (Twycross Zoo Association; stylised tza) formally rededicated the Mary Brancker Waterways at the zoo on 17 August 2014.
-Mary Brancker was a former president of TZA and played an active part in many of the society's activities right up until the end of her life in 2010.
+To celebrate the centenary of her birth, the independent conservation and wildlife society TZA (Twycross Zoo Association; stylised tza) formally rededicated the Mary Brancker Waterways at Twycross Zoo on 17 August 2014.
+Mary Brancker was a former president of TZA and played an active part in many of the society's activities right up until the end of her life.